GOVTNZ/web-standards/guidance/assessment/2017-web-standards-self-assessment-methodology.md

 ## 2. Prerequisites for the Self-Assessment

-If you’re doing the 2017 Web Standard Self-Assessments, you need:
+If you're doing the 2017 Web Standard Self-Assessments, you need:

 * to have basic knowledge HTML — enough to be able to inspect code and understand how elements are nested